Is Couple's Therapy Right For Your Relationship?

 A Lack Of Compromise

 Your significant other is known as your partner for a reason, and that is because you are working on the relationship together.
-If one or both partners are unwilling to make compromises and insist that the other needs to change, there is going to be an ongoing conflict that will grow as the relationship continues.
-Hopefully, therapy will shed some light on why it is important that both partners seek to make sure they are both comfortable and provide you with tools to make that compromise a reality.
+Suppose one or both partners are unwilling to compromise and insist that the other needs to change; there will be an ongoing conflict that will grow as the relationship continues.
+Hopefully, therapy will shed some light on why both partners must seek to make sure they are both comfortable and provide you with tools to make that compromise a reality.

 The initial period during the beginning of a relationship is filled with passion and romance.
 Couples are very interested in each other and are not shy or slow to show each other how they feel.
 This type of excitement and passion doesn't have to leave the relationship over time, but it often does.
-As life gets busy, partners simply may not have the time or the energy to dedicate to each other as they did when they first met.
+As life gets busy, partners may not have the time or the energy to dedicate to each other as they did when they first met.
 This can grow into a lack of appreciation and consideration.
-Both partners don't think of each other as much and will simply grow comfortable just being together but won't treat each other as significant.
-Through therapy, a couple will be able to recover that spark and show more appreciation and consideration towards their partner so that they can reignite the relationship.
+Both partners don't think of each other as much and will grow comfortable just being together but won't treat each other as significant.
+Through therapy, a couple will recover that spark and show more appreciation and consideration towards their partner to reignite the relationship.